sharpermarbles/Big-Numbers-cpp/README.md

 To run 1000 random tests, type ` random -n 1000 `.

-To run 500 random tests, but only show results of tests that have an error or discrepancy enter ` random -e -n 500 `.
+To run 500 random tests but only show any errors or discrepancies type ` random -e -n 500 `.

 ### All Testing Module Commands